mittalmanishindia/AI-Applications/README.md

 - A set of demos for document processing, scheduling, classification, fraud assessment, summarization, and web UI
 - A starting point for building more advanced AI projects

+## Author

+- Built by Manish Mittal, Senior Leader in Intelligent Automation